joeloudjinz/InzDynamicModuleLoader/README.md

 ## Example Implementation

-The GitHub repo includes a comprehensive example that demonstrates the dynamic loading capabilities of the package.
+The project includes a comprehensive example that demonstrates the dynamic loading capabilities of the InzDynamicModuleLoader system.
 The example showcases a real-world scenario where database infrastructure can be switched at startup without code changes.

+The example includes:

+- Multiple database provider implementations (MySQL and PostgreSQL)
+- Core shared components with contracts and data models
+- Common EF Core repository patterns
+- Runtime switching between database providers based on configuration
+- Clean separation of concerns between modules

+The example uses modules with the `Example.` prefix to demonstrate:

+- `Example.Module.Common` - Contains shared contracts, entities, and configurations
+- `Example.Module.EFCore.MySQL` - MySQL-specific implementation
+- `Example.Module.EFCore.PostgreSQL` - PostgreSQL-specific implementation
+- `Example.Module.EFCore.Repositories` - Repository implementations
+- `Example.Module.WebStartup` - Web application startup project

 This architecture demonstrates how to build flexible applications where infrastructure concerns can be swapped out dynamically, maintaining clean separation of concerns while enabling maximum flexibility.